AJsevara/Gesture-Control-LED-OpenCV/README.md

 - Verify the correct serial port (e.g., COM3 or /dev/ttyUSB0 based on your system) is specified in the Python script.
 Ensure the camera is working and accessible for OpenCV to capture video frames.

+## Troubleshooting
+- Serial Port Issues: Confirm the correct port in the script settings.
+Ensure no other program is using the serial port.
+- LED Not Responding: Verify that the LED is connected properly and the resistor is in place.
+Confirm that the Arduino code was successfully uploaded.
+- Hand Detection Problems: Ensure adequate lighting and make sure your hand is fully visible within the camera frame.